 Bolstering care coordination services for members and addressing preventive health including screening and referral for behavioral health, oral health, and health-related social needs.

 Importantly, the proposed shift to primary care sub-capitation is aligned at a high level with ongoing value-based payment initiatives among Massachusetts-based commercial payers, as well as CMS programs, including the Primary Care First and Direct Contracting models.
-Studies suggest that for capitation to drive changes in care delivery at the practice level, a high percentage of a provider’s payer mix must be via aligned capitation mechanisms .6 As a result, in parallel to efforts in both the commercial and Medicare markets, MassHealth anticipates that shifting primary care payment within MassHealth ACOs across the Commonwealth would further catalyze an on-the-ground shift towards value-based care delivery by enabling a higher percentage of providers’ payer mix to be in capitation, ultimately leading to improved cost and quality goals for MassHealth members.
+Studies suggest that for capitation to drive changes in care delivery at the practice level, a high percentage of a provider’s payer mix must be via aligned capitation mechanisms186 As a result, in parallel to efforts in both the commercial and Medicare markets, MassHealth anticipates that shifting primary care payment within MassHealth ACOs across the Commonwealth would further catalyze an on-the-ground shift towards value-based care delivery by enabling a higher percentage of providers’ payer mix to be in capitation, ultimately leading to improved cost and quality goals for MassHealth members.

 Primary Care Workforce